octokit/plugin-rest-endpoint-methods.js/docs/repos/getEnvironment.md

 # Get an environment

+**Note:** To get information about name patterns that branches must match in order to deploy to this environment, see "[Get a deployment branch policy](/rest/deployments/branch-policies#get-a-deployment-branch-policy)."

 Anyone with read access to the repository can use this endpoint.
 If the repository is private, you must use an access token with the `repo` scope.
 GitHub Apps must have the `actions:read` permission to use this endpoint.

 ```js
 octokit.rest.repos.getEnvironment({